v-cakoll/docs.it-it/docs/framework/wcf/feature-details/how-to-access-services-with-a-duplex-contract.md

     Dim wcfClient As New CalculatorDuplexClient(site, "default")
     ```

-7. Chiamare i metodi del client WCF come richiesto.
+7. Chiamare i metodi del client WCF in base alle esigenze.

 ## <a name="example"></a>Esempio